 Erica finished her Bachelor of Fine Arts in 2011 at The Rochester Institute of Technology with high honors.
 After college she worked as a bench jeweler while she continued to strengthen her customer base for Erica Bello Jewelry.
 Working for one of the largest national retailers of fine jewelry enhanced her technique, skill, and business knowledge.

 Each design is shaped, soldered, or casted out of silver then given an antique oxidized finish.
 Her metalsmithing technique also includes built up fabrication of rings with stone settings.
-Prices range from $105 to $ 445 and you can purchase pieces at http://ericabellojewelry.com.
+Prices range from $105 to $ 445 and you can purchase pieces at ericabellojewelry.com.
 Bello will also exhibit at the Philadelphia Museum of Art Contemporary Craft Show in November and the American Craft Council Baltimore Show in February.

 The Halstead Grant competition recognizes jewelry artists who excel in both design and business preparation.
-Applicants are required to submit a portfolio and elements of a business plan including marketing, production capacity and financial planning information.
+Applicants must submit a portfolio and elements of a business plan including marketing, production capacity and financial planning information.
 The program is designed to encourage sound professional practices in the jewelry arts community.
 The application process guides candidates through several critical business issues.
 Analyzing those challenges helps new jewelers lay the groundwork to become successful, independent studio owners.

 2014 Halstead Grant Results